davidjnevin/poetry_simple_build/README.md

 ## License

 This project is provided under the [MIT License](https://opensource.org/licenses/MIT).
-For more details, see the [LICENSE](LICENSE) file.